ksflow/ksflow/docs/quick-start.md

 # Quick Start

+**The quickstart is not a production-ready installation.
+Among other things, it installs a kafka cluster on kubernetes without persistence to ensure it can run on clusters without storage.
+DO NOT use this installation as-is for processing any important data.
+See [install](install.md) for a production install.**

-Before getting started you will need the following on your path:
+Before getting started you will need the following binaries on your path:
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) with access to a Kubernetes cluster.
-- [kafka client](https://kafka.apache.org/downloads) with access to a Kafka cluster.
 - [helm](https://github.com/helm/helm)
 - [helmfile](https://github.com/helmfile/helmfile)

+ **ephemeral** schema-registry and kafka clusters, **DO NOT store any important data on these**.
+You will want to replace these with actual .

 Below is an example of installing all the necessary components on a new Kubernetes cluster.
 Your installation may vary depending on your setup and requirements.